How to build an L&D strategy that aligns and works with company goals

 - Skill-gap closed: upskilling or reskilling employees existing employees is more efficient than hiring new people with higher salaries.

-- Increase overall productivity: When the right learning and development strategies are in place, the whole business moves faster and more efficiently.
+- Increase overall productivity: When the right l&d strategy is in place, the whole business moves faster and more efficiently.

 - Reach business goals faster: When your workforce is in-sync with all the required competencies and skill sets, the processes of your business get more agile, and outcomes are achieved at a higher rate.